Most people think pepper is just pepper.

 It isn't.

-One of the most used ingredients in our kitchens, we put pepper on everything from our eggs to our pasta, and everything in-between.
+One of the most used pantry ingredient, we put pepper on everything from our eggs to our pasta, and all in-between.

-So why do we expect so much from the salt, olive oil or coffee in our pantry, but so little from our pepper?
+So why do we expect so much from salt, olive oil or coffee, but so little from the peppercorn?

-Vouched for by home cooks and professional chefs, Pep's single-origin black pepper harvested in Cambodia - one of the world's great pepper-growing countries - with the deep flavour, complex aroma and slow-building warmth that supermarket pepper doesn't give you.
+Vouched for by home cooks and chefs, Pep's single-origin black pepper harvested in Cambodia, one of the world's great pepper-growing countries.

 Give Pep a crack.